xxsahanaxx/MotionSimilarityAndMedicineTakingRecognition/medicine_taking/README.md

 ```
 python run.py
 ```

+The model can be runned and tested in Google Colabotory Please download the whole folder and upload the .ipynb files to your Google Colab Remember to change the directory of dataset and test video into the drive folder that you just save.
+Then just Give a Roll!

 - Note that the inference is set on the test video file by default.
 - To change it, simply set ``` FROM_WEBCAM = True ``` in the config. options at mylib/Config.py
 - Trained model weights (for this example) can be downloaded from from the folder called weights.
 Make sure you extract them into the folder 'weights'.